pilgrimbeart/custopolis/README.md

 Randomly-assigning players to teams will lead to teams with different numbers - can we create a mechanism which is fairer (but still has the property that a player will consistently belong to the same team, even if they restart the app?)
 All screens should show the original QR code in the corner in case of late-comers etc.

+Runtime notes
+===
+Firebase Realtime Database holds all shared state.
+A single `activeSessionId` points at the current cohort so the laptop can reset safely between groups.
+Player assignment uses a Firebase transaction to keep round-robin team counts fair even under simultaneous joins.

+Setup
+===
+1) Copy `.env.example` to `.env` and fill the Firebase config values.
+2) `npm install`
+3) `npm run dev` then open `/laptop/` for the host view and `/mobile/` for player devices.

+Deploy to GitHub Pages
+===
+1) Edit `package.json` and replace the `homepage` placeholder with your real GitHub username.
+2) `npm run deploy`
+3) Enable GitHub Pages for the repo and set it to deploy from the `gh-pages` branch.

+Firebase setup (Realtime Database)
+===
+1) Go to the Firebase console and create a new project.
+2) Add a Web App to the project and copy the config values into `.env`.
+3) Create a Realtime Database (start in test mode for now).
+4) Copy the database URL into `VITE_FIREBASE_DATABASE_URL` in `.env`.